fetchai/docs-archived/docs/etch-language/crypto.md

 ```

-Here's another example which builds a SHA256 hash by concatenating strings into the context object.
+Here's another example which builds a SHA256 hash by concatenating strings and applying them to the `SHA256()` object.

+The example then resets the object and repeats the process with three more strings.

 ``` c++
 function main()